 - Make time for rest, quiet, or things you enjoy

-According to Talkspace’s guide, even 15-minute blocks of focused activity can reduce stress chemicals like cortisol and bring a sense of control.
+According to Keohan (2025) on Talkspace’s guide, even 15-minute blocks of focused activity can reduce stress chemicals like cortisol and bring a sense of control.

 2. Be Kind to Yourself